There are no products in your shopping cart.

 Genital warts should not cause any pain or serious problems.
 But they can be unpleasant and may upset or worry people.
 If the warts affect the skin around the penis, vagina or anus, they sometimes cause bleeding in that area.

 If you think that you have genital warts, it is important to visit your GP, local sexual health clinic or GUM clinic.
-They will be able to diagnose and treat the warts.
+They will be able to diagnose and treat the infection.
 For information on how to access sexual health services near you, visit:

 Sometimes a cream or liquid is applied directly to the warts to help get rid of it.
 This is also called topical treatment.